Last updated on September 12th, 2020

 For example, based on your research data, your home security company can say that most burglaries take place between 10 AM and 2 PM.
 That will shock people.
 And, so you use this over and over and ask people where you are?
 It’s 11 AM where are you right now?
 If you’re not home, somebody could be burglarizing your home.
 That is a scare tactic.

 Andrew: I’ll support what Dorian has said with two examples.
 One is that I saw a headline that I used in some presentations.
 The headline is that the average American works 55 hours a week.
 That is a simple headline that does not trigger curiosity or an emotion.
-Another example is that of a friend of mine who has an SEO company that surveyed delivery drivers for food.
+Another example is that of a friend of mine who has an SEO company or like any other SEO company in Philippines or anywhere that surveyed delivery drivers for food.
 And more than half of them reported tasting the food they deliver.
 The headline was like they are eating your fries.
 It’s emotional.

 So, the statistic was x percentage of delivery food delivery drivers tasted the food they’re delivering.
 And the response was off the charts like the New York Times, everyone that interviewed them right away to get the data.
 It shows that the data should be part of a story.
 The story should have an emotional hook.
 I guess if you’ve got data and research and it has an emotion and a visual, then combine these to get the best results.